AAUW seeks donations for 54th and last of its used-book sales - NewsBreak

 The Wilmington branch of the American Association of University Women is ending its five-decade tradition of used book sales that raise scholarship money for women because of its dwindling membership and inability to find enough volunteers.

-The 54th and final sale will be April 2-3 at its Book Room on Maryland Avenue.
+The 54th and final sale will be April 2-3 at its Book Room off Maryland Avenue.

 In the meantime, the group is asking for donations of hardback, paperback and audiobooks, as well as CDs, DVDs, vinyl records, games and puzzles.